-Finger printing may be required by certain clinical or fieldwork placements.
+Finger Printing Finger printing may be required by certain clinical or fieldwork placements.
 Students are responsible for the cost associate with securing finger prints.

-Additionally, applicants should be aware that exposure to natural rubber latex (NRL) is likely.
+Exposure to Latex Additionally, applicants should be aware that exposure to natural rubber latex (NRL) is likely.
 Individuals exposed to NRL products may develop allergic reactions such as skin rashes; hives; nasal, eyes, or sinus symptoms; and, rarely, shock.

-Costs associated with required immunizations, criminal background checks, finger printing (when applicable) and admission testing are the responsibility of the applicant.
+Costs Costs associated with required immunizations, criminal background checks, finger printing (when applicable) and admission testing are the responsibility of the applicant.

-Drug testing may be a requirement of clinical/fieldwork education sites.
+Drug Testing Drug testing may be a requirement of clinical/fieldwork education sites.
 Students will be responsible for the cost of such testing if required by the site.